Who can attend New York School for the Deaf (NYSD)?

 If your child is an infant or toddler (ages birth to 3), please call us for information about the State-Supported Deaf Infant Program provided at our school.

-Can we visit the school?
 YES!
 We would love for you to come tour our campus.
-For more information about the admissions process, or if you are interested in a tour, please call the Admissions Office at (914) 949-7310 (ext.
-8398), or email: firstname.lastname@example.org.
+For more information about the admissions process, or if you are interested in a tour, please call the Admissions Office at (914) 481-8244 or email: firstname.lastname@example.org.